GENERICERROR000/GENERICERROR000.github.io/README.md

 # GENERIC_ERROR_[B]LOG

-> like the website — but with more words
+> like the website — now with more words

 ## hosting